Around France

 Marseille’s Story: Modern War and Destruction

 The image of Marseille as a den of violence, drugs, and crime is persistent in the eyes of many.
-Big screen movies and TV series, still today, such as “Marseille,” help perpetuate the city’s reputation.
+Today’s big-screen movies and TV series, such as “Marseille, help perpetuate the city’s reputation.
 Marseille is the second-largest city in France today, so an element of such activity can be expected.

-It’s how Marseille survived the apocalypse during World War II that is nearly incomprehensible.
+How Marseille survived the apocalypse during World War II is nearly incomprehensible.

 Marseilles’ Story